 This is some serious slice-ception over here.

-You can route the output of a Virtual Screen to a slice in another screen.
+You can route the output of a any screen(physical, virtual, NDI or Spout/Syphon) to a slice in another screen.

 This way, you can add more phases to the warping process.
 For instance, you can edge blend two physical outputs using the regular blending process.
 Then, you can let each of these two blended slices take its input from a virtual screen.
 In this virtual screen you can then warp and map your content to physical objects, without having to worry about the overall blend.